rui-yan/CS-Projects/Turtle (Multiplethreading)/README.md

-/**
  *  Name: Rui Yan
  *  Login: cs8bwaka
  *  Date: March 4, 2016
+ *  CSE8B, PSA9: Multithreading (computer archtecture)
  *  File: README
- *  Sources of Help: None
- */

 PROGRAM DESCRIPTION:
 -------------------------------------------------------------------------------
 Explain how to run your program.
 What happens when you run it?
 How did you test your program to ensure correct output?
--- Type "java ¨Ccp ./turtleClasses.jar:.
+- Type "java ¨Ccp ./turtleClasses.jar:.
 CS8BTurtle" in the command mode to run the program.
 When we run it, it will show one (or more than one) turtles and use those turtles (pens) to draw the characters in parallel.
 Check if the final image looks the same as what you expected.